 “The problem, of course, is which route this energy transfer should take.
 If it heads in the wrong direction, randomly hopping from one molecule to the next in the chlorophyll forest, it will eventually lose its energy rather than delivering it to the reaction center.”
 (Al-Khalili & McFadden, 2014) p126

-As the photon pulse decays in nanoseconds, a single path should often go down a dead-end and die out but instead nearly every photon arrives at a reaction center.
-This helps bacteria competing in the light-starved depths of the sea to survive, but how do they do it?
+The photon pulse decays in nanoseconds, so it should often go down a dead-end and die out but instead, nearly every photon arrives at a reaction center.
+This helps bacteria competing in the light-starved depths of the sea survive, but how do they do it?

-Studies show that the receptor molecules of bacteria vibrate in step to give quantum beats (Engel, 2007) that allow their electromagnetic fields to cohere and entangle (Maiuri, 2018).
-Entanglement in physics occurs at the atomic scale or near absolute zero temperature.
-It is a delicate quantum state that should quickly collapse in a warm cell but if identical matter entities are close enough for their quantum fields to overlap, they will entangle (Lo Franco & Compagno, 2016) and densely packed antenna vibrating in synchrony satisfy this demand.
-If the receptor molecules of bacteria vibrate in phase, they entangle to act as one system.
+Studies show that the chromophores of bacteria vibrate in step to give quantum beats (Engel, 2007), allowing their electromagnetic fields to cohere and entangle (Maiuri, 2018).
+Entanglement in physics occurs at the atomic scale or near absolute zero.
+It is a fragile quantum state that should quickly collapse in a warm cell but identical matter entities close enough for their quantum fields to overlap will always entangle (Lo Franco & Compagno, 2016).
+Densely packed chromophores vibrating in synchrony satisfy this demand, so they entangle to act as one system.

-In physics, if one event creates two photons, they entangle, even when going in opposite directions (Aspect et al., 1982).
+Entanglement in physics is illustrated by entangled photons going in opposite directions (Aspect et al., 1982).
 What looks like two photons going separate ways is actually one entity, so if either photon interacts, both respond (3.8.5).
-While two entangled photons can only go in two ways, a photon entangled with many receptors can go in many ways to explore the many paths to a reactor all at once.
-An arriving photon received by many receptors spreads in a wavelike manner until the result collapses at a reaction center.
+If entangled photons can go in two ways, a photon entangled with many receptors can explore all the paths to a reactor at once.
+Once received, the energy spreads down all paths like a wave until it collapses at a reaction center.
 If that doesn’t happen in one molecular cycle, the synchrony repeats until it does.
-The bacterium uses quantum entanglement to enhance photosynthesis and this molecular coherence can support the known transfer times:
+The bacterium uses quantum coherence to enhance photosynthesis in a way that supports the known transfer times:

 “Coherent quantum beats have been observed in most light harvesting systems, where the coherences are stable over a time scale that is commensurate with the relevant energy transfer times.”
 (Scholes Group, 2018)

-Chromophore antennae vibrating in synchrony allow the photon interaction evolve down many paths simultaneously to find the fastest path to a reaction center before it collapses.
-Quantum coherence lets cells do many things at once.
-If light-harvesting bacteria achieved photosynthesis by coherence, the first step to all life on earth was a quantum effect.
+Chromophore molecules vibrating in synchrony let photon energy evolve down many paths simultaneously to find a reaction center before it decays.
+If light-harvesting bacteria achieved photosynthesis by coherence, all life on earth began with a quantum effect.